convisoappsec/conviso-docs/docs/integrations/slack.md

 The integration of Conviso Platform with the Slack tool aims to help monitor those who are managing activities and don't want to miss anything at the timeline.
 This integration generates 3 types of alerts directly in the channel of the development team or the manager, with the benefits listed below:

-1. When comments/questions are added in the Security Experts tab of a project, an alert is generated directly in the Slack channel;
+1. When the Risk Score of an asset decreases, an alert is generated directly in the Slack channel;

-2. When comments/questions are added to the vulnerability Security Experts tab;
+2. When the Risk Score of an asset increases, an alert is generated directly in the Slack channel;

-3. When a new vulnerability is identified.
+3. When a vulnerability is fixed, an alert is generated directly in the Slack channel;

+4. When a new asset is created, an alert is generated directly in the Slack channel;

+5. When a vulnerability is identified, an alert is generated directly in the Slack channel;

+6. When a new message in Security Expert is sent, an alert is generated directly in the Slack channel.

 ## Conviso Platform integration with Slack